syncfusion-content/blazor-docs/blazor/gantt-chart/state-management.md

 ## Handling gantt state manually

-You can handle the gantt chart's state manually by using built-in state persistence methods.
-You can use `GetPersistDataAsync`, `SetPersistDataAsync`, `ResetPersistDataAsync` methods of gantt chart to save, load, and reset the gantt chart's persisted state respectively.
+You can manually handle the Gantt chart’s state by using built-in state persistence methods.
+You can use `GetPersistDataAsync`, `SetPersistDataAsync`, and `ResetPersistDataAsync` methods of the Gantt chart to save, load, and reset the Gantt chart's persisted state, respectively.

-* `GetPersistData` - Returns gantt chart properties as a string value, which is suitable for sending them over a network and storing them in databases.
+* `GetPersistData` - Returns Gantt chart properties as a string value, which is suitable for sending them over a network and storing them in databases.
-* `SetPersistData` - Loads already saved state of gantt chart.
+* `SetPersistData` - Loads already saved state of the Gantt chart.
-* `ResetPersistData` - Clears persisted data in window local storage and renders gantt chart with its original property values.
+* `ResetPersistData` - Clears persisted data in window local storage and renders the Gantt chart with its original property values.

 ```cshtml
 @using Syncfusion.Blazor.Gantt